AlabiSarat09/Employee-Performance-Analysis---Interswitch-Job-Shadowing/README.md

 ## Dataset
 • Source: Interswitch Group (via Job Shadowing Program)
 • Nature: Workforce dataset covering departments, tenure, locations, salary, and performance ratings.
-• Tools Used: Microsoft Power BI, Miccrosoft Excel
+• Tools Used: Microsoft Power BI, Microsoft Excel
 Note: Dataset name was not provided officially.
-For the purpose of this project, it is referred to as **employee-performance-interswitch.**
+For this project, it is referred to as **employee-performance-interswitch.**

 ## Key Findings
 1. Sales is the performance engine.
 With over 6,000 points, sales leads in output, but it also has the highest base pay.
 Performance efficiency and incentive alignment can be evaluated.